-Recently, the new EDM [22] for metadata ingestion and management has been proposed.
-The new model is based on well-defined semantic web standards such as ORE, Dublin Core [13] and SKOS [41].
-Noticeable requirements for the EDM model were (1) distinction between "provided object" (painting, book, movie, archeology site, archival file, etc.) and digital representation (2) distinction between object and metadata record describing an object (3) multiple records for the same object should be allowed, containing potentially contradictory statements about an object (4) support for objects that are composed of other objects (5) compatibility with different abstraction levels of description (6) EDM provides a standard metadata format that can be specialized and (7) EDM provides a standard vocabulary format that can be specialized.
-One of the main goals of EDM is to allow the integration of the different data models used in Cultural Heritage data, to collect and connect through higher-level concepts all original descriptions coming from several Content Aggregators.
+Recently, the new Europeana Data Model (EDM) [EDM] for metadata ingestion and management has been proposed.
+The new model is based on well-defined semantic web standards as ORE, Dublin Core [DC] and SKOS [SKOS].
+Noticeable requirements for the EDM model were (i) distinction between "provided object" (painting, book, movie, archaeology site, archival file, etc.) and digital representation, (ii) distinction between object and metadata record describing an object, (iii) multiple records for the same object should be allowed, containing potentially contradictory statements about an object, (iv) support for objects that are composed of other objects, (v) compatibility with different abstraction levels of description, (vi) EDM provides a standard metadata format that can be specialized and (vii) EDM provides a standard vocabulary format that can be specialized.
+One of the main goals of EDM is to allow the integration of the different data models used in Cultural Heritage data, in order to collect and connect through higher-level concepts all original descriptions coming from several Content Aggregators.
 Analyzing the EDM model in the context of Content Aggregation, two basis classes of resources provided to Europeana are identified: the "provided object" itself and a (set of) digital accessible representation of it.
 This permits to keep separate "works", which are expected to be the focus of the users' interest from their digital representations, which are the elements manipulated in the information systems like Europeana.
-According to the ORE approach through the ore:Aggregation class, the provided object and its digital representation, given by one provider, stands for an aggregation.
-Each instance of ore:Aggregation is related to one resource standing for the provided object, through ens:aggregatedCHO property, and one or more resources that are the digital representations of the provided object through the ens:hasView property.
+According to the ORE approach through the ore: Aggregation class, the provided object and its digital representation, given by one provider, stands for an aggregation.
+Each instance of ore: Aggregation is related to one resource standing for the provided object, through ens:aggregatedCHO property, and one or more resources that are the digital representations of the provided object through the ens:hasView property.